 The University of St. Thomas School of Law has a unique mission founded on the precepts of diversity, community, and inclusiveness.
-The mission demonstrates our commitment to ensure that the UST Law community fully reflects the great diversity of God’s creation.
+The mission demonstrates our commitment to ensure that the UST Law community fully reflects the greater community.
 Through the promotion of diversity and inclusiveness, we are able to support a learning community that furthers our mission.
 This is evidenced by UST Law’s active student engagement, social justice curriculum, service in the community, and focus on practical skills development.

 UST Law respects and appreciates the value of a diverse student population, and we welcome their background and experiences to our community.
 There are over 40 student organizations represented at UST Law, which are representative of the diverse interests of our community.
 These student groups are actively involved in the furtherance of social justice efforts and public service.
 In particular, the diversity of UST Law is reflected in the seven multicultural student organizations and their efforts in furthering diversity initiatives campus-wide.

 The social justice component of the UST Law curriculum provides opportunities for diverse students to become actively engaged in social justice lawyering.
 This component includes the Legal Services Clinic, in which students are able to provide direct legal services to the underserved.
 In addition, courses like Ethical Leadership in Social Justice and Poverty Law provide students with an opportunity to address the social justice challenges facing our communities and then deliberate together to implement practical solutions.